 "As the Father has sent me, so I send you." --John 20:21

 As followers of Jesus Christ, empowered by the Holy Spirit, we are called to serve the lost and hurting and to proclaim the good news of the gospel in our local community and throughout the world.
 Each of us has been called to participate in God's mission.
 Each of us is SENT.

-Stories about Volunteers in the RCA
+Stories about Short-Term Mission in the RCA

 Three years after a flood in Detroit, disaster response volunteers help a homeowner cope with black mold.